VedKhairnar24/Resume-Builder-/PRD- Innovative.md

 ### Vision Statement

-Create a **trustworthy, intelligent resume builder** that not only helps users create ATS-optimized resumes but actively contributes to their career success through advanced AI personalization, transparent pricing, and integrated career development tools.
+Create a **trustworthy, intelligent GrowZen** that not only helps users create ATS-optimized resumes but actively contributes to their career success through advanced AI personalization, transparent pricing, and integrated career development tools.

 ### Core Objectives